archivesunleashed/aut-docs/current/link-analysis.md

 ### Scala RDD

-You may want to export your data directly to the [Gephi software suite](http://gephi.github.io/), an open-soure network analysis project.
+You may want to export your data directly to the [Gephi software suite](http://gephi.github.io/), an open-source network analysis project.
 The following code writes to the GEXF format:

 ```scala
 import io.archivesunleashed._